HiVizGard™

 - Daylight – Bright colors are more visible than dull colors under daylight conditions.

-- Dark conditions/worksites – Greater retro-reflectivity provides greater visibility under low light conditions.
-Retro-reflective materials provide higher visibility over bright colors.
-Fluorescent materials are completely ineffective at night.
+- Dark conditions/worksites—Greater retro-reflectivity provides greater visibility under low-light conditions.
+Retroreflective materials provide higher visibility over bright colors, while fluorescent materials are ineffective at night.

 Care/Maintenance:

-- Keep your hi-visibility apparel clean and well-maintained.
-Contaminated or dirty materials are less retro-reflective.
+- Caring for your hi-visibility apparel is pivotal in sustaining its effectiveness.
+Contaminated or dirty materials are less retroreflective.

-- Change clothing that shows signs of wear and tear, soiling, or contamination because they won’t be as effective for increased visibility.
+- Change clothing that shows wear and tear, soiling, or contamination because it will not be as effective for increasing visibility.

 Utilities | Construction | Surveying | Emergency Response |